Click here for an overview of the Coordinators of the departments.

 3 years

-You can apply for acceptance and enrollment at any time.
-Please note the information on admission and enrollment as well as our dates and deadlines.
+You can apply for admission and enrollment at any time.
+Please refer to the information on admission and enrollment as well as our schedule of dates and deadlines.

 If you have any questions, please contact Dr. Isabelle Kunze (isabelle.kunze@pknrw.de).

-Doctoral candidates from the related disciplines of electrical engineering, mechanical engineering, mechatronics, medical technology and computer engineering who are addressing the topics and questions of the doctoral program in their doctoral projects.
+Doctoral candidates from the related disciplines of electrical engineering, mechanical engineering, mechatronics, medical engineering, and technical computer science, who are pursuing doctoral projects related to the topics and research questions of the program.

 Dr.-Ing.